mnot/I-D/draft-nottingham-binary-structured-headers.md

 # Using Binary Structured Fields in HTTP/2 {#negotiate}

-When both peers on a connection support this specification, they can take advantage of that knowledge to serialise fields that they know to be Structured Fields as binary data, rather than strings.
+When both peers on a connection support this specification, they can negotiate to serialise fields that they know to be Structured Fields as binary data, rather than strings.

 Peers advertise and discover this support using a HTTP/2 setting defined in {{setting}}, and convey Binary Structured Fields in streams whose HEADERS frame uses the flag defined in {{flag}}.